jinaga/jinaga.js/test/specification/specification.md

-# Projections
+# Specification

-To receive information from a server, send a query, inputs, and a bookmark.
+To receive information from a server, send a specification, inputs, and a bookmark.
-The server will respond with all distinct members of tuples satisfying the query and containing at least one fact learned after the bookmark.
+The server will respond with all distinct members of tuples satisfying the specification and containing at least one fact learned after the bookmark.

-To subscribe to a query, send the same information.
+To subscribe to a specification, send the same information.
 The server will push fact references as they arrive.
 The client will update its own bookmark.
 It will reconnect after the connection is broken and send the last bookmark that it received.

 ## Given

-The given section of a query lists the labels that must be provided.
+The given section of a specification lists the labels that must be provided.
 At least one label must be given.
 The block immediately following the given contains a sequence of match clauses.
 The block after the arrow contains a sequence of projections.